jovanradin/terraform-k8s-fluxcd/README.md

 # FluxCD

-Fluxcd is created using remote-exec provider and flux command, for single deployment kubernetes terraform provider is not used
+Fluxcd is created using remote-exec provider and flux command, kubernetes provider is not used and flux command is available on cp node for watching logs etc.

 After deployment is created and github repo is created it can be tested with simple deployment: